mmozeiko/wcap/README.md

 Capture of mouse cursor can be disabled only when using Windows 10 version 2004, May 2020 Update (20H1) or newer.

 On Windows 11 you can disable yellow recording borders, or rounded window corners.
+On Windows 11 24H2 version can enable secondary window capture, when they intersect main window in window-only capture mode - for popups & tool windows like "Open File" dialog.

 HEVC Software Encoding
 ======================